MicrosoftDocs/azure-docs/articles/active-directory/msi-tutorial-linux-vm-access-storage.md

 7. Finally, in **Select** choose your Linux Virtual Machine in the dropdown and click **Save**.
     ![Alt image text](media/msi-tutorial-linux-vm-access-storage/msi-storage-role.png)

-## Get an access token using the VM Identity and use it to call Azure Resource Manager
+## Get an access token using the VM's identity and use it to call Azure Resource Manager

-You will need to use the Bash terminal, pick and then download your Linux distribution [here](https://msdn.microsoft.com/commandline/wsl/install_guide).
+Before continuing, go to the [Windows 10 Installation Guide](https://msdn.microsoft.com/commandline/wsl/install_guide), where you will pick and download your Linux distribution, which includes Bash.
+Then:

 1. In the portal, navigate to your Linux virtual machine and in the **Overview**, click **Connect**.
 You will be prompted to use Bash, make note of your SSH and VM IP in the alert.
 2. Open and connect to Bash.